Skip to content

 sh

-simdeck daemon restart --video-codec auto
+simdeck service restart --video-codec auto

-simdeck daemon restart --video-codec hardware
+simdeck service restart --video-codec hardware

-simdeck daemon restart --video-codec software
+simdeck service restart --video-codec software

 CodecUse it for